 As the nation’s largest network of volunteers age 55 and older, RSVP connects individuals with local organizations and causes who could use a lending hand.
 Older adults use their experience to improve the communities they live in and make a difference.

-Safety is our number one priority during the coronavirus crisis.
-That’s why we’ve provided remote and at-home volunteer opportunities so you can still make an impact while socially distancing.
+In addition to in-person volunteer opportunities across seven Ohio counties, we provide remote and at-home volunteer opportunities so you can still make an impact while socially distancing.

 One great way to volunteer through RSVP is to participate in the Telecare phone reassurance program.
 Volunteers are matched with elderly, homebound individuals who do not get a lot of socialization for scheduled friendly phone calls and check-ins.
 Now more than ever, it’s so difficult for seniors to stay connected.
 You can help them feel heard this MLK Day and after.

 Other opportunities include making cards for those in need, community art projects, and more!